0xSero/orchestra/docs/troubleshooting.md

 - "Session does not exist"
 - Intermittent communication failures

-**Cause:** Worker process died but registry still thinks it's alive.
+**Cause:** Worker process died but the orchestrator still thinks it's alive.

 **Solution:**